-As a woman backpacking solo, one of the most frequent questions I’ve been asked over the years is “Aren’t you Afraid to Hike Alone?”
-My answer has always been no – emphatically no.
+As a woman backpacking solo, one of the most frequent questions I’ve been asked over the years is, “Aren’t you afraid to Hike Alone?”
+Solo female travel is often frowned upon, especially by family, but my answer has always been no – emphatically no.

-I’ve rarely had a bad situation occur on any of the trails I’ve hiked, and I have always trusted my instincts.
-The few situations that have occurred, without fail, have been when I’ve not followed my “internal voice.”
+I’ve rarely had a bad situation occur on any trails I’ve hiked, and I have always trusted my intuition and instincts.
+The few problems that have occurred, without fail, have been when I’ve not followed my “internal voice.”

-All this said though, I’m not naive.
+All this said, though, I’m not naive.
 Wherever there are humans, there is always a certain amount of uncertainty, and over time I’ve learned to trust my intuition and instincts.
-I believe that “inner voice,” intuition, whatever you want to call it, comes primarily from experience.
+I believe my “inner voice,” intuition, whatever you want to call it, comes primarily from experience.

 A Woman Backpacking Solo – Camping

 I started in the Southern Appalachians, on and off the Appalachian Trail (AT), when I was a child.
 The AT taught me some of my most valuable lessons, and because it is arguably the most popular trail in the United States, many of these lessons involved people.